5 Ways to Celebrate Your Pet During Pet Wellness Month

 Parasites like fleas, ticks, and heartworm are easily avoided by keeping up with your pet’s monthly preventative medications.
 Check with your vet to see what’s recommended in your area.

 Skin and intestinal parasites commonly carry diseases that can cause serious problems for your pet (and you!).
 If your pet is mostly outdoors, travels with you, or hunts rodents and birds, protecting them from parasites is especially important.
-For more information, check out our articles on Deworming Your Dog and Tick Control.
+For more information, check out our article on Deworming Your Dog.

 4. Watch Their Weight

 Unfortunately, pet obesity is almost as common as dental disease.
 Sometimes it’s even hard to know if your pet is overweight.
-The Association for Pet Obesity provides pet families with helpful body condition score guidelines and weight loss tools.
+For help, check out our guide on Body Condition Scores for dogs and cats.

 Obesity in pets can lead to disorders such as diabetes, kidney disease, heart disease, high blood pressure, and arthritis.
 But you can help your pet live a longer, happier life if his weight is carefully managed.
 During your wellness check-up with the vet be sure to chat about recommendations for proper diet, exercise, and weight management for your pet.